top of page

 PMDD seems a distant memory.

-Menopause isn’t for everyone, and not every hysterectomy “fixes” PMDD.
-But for me, it was truly life changing.
+Not every hysterectomy “fixes” PMDD - but for me, it was truly life changing.

 If you’re struggling with PMDD, considering chemical menopause, or wondering what surgical menopause might be like, please reach out.
 Message me on Instagram, drop me an email.
 I’ll always share what I know, or just listen if you need to be heard.